Waivz AI Governance Statement

 - AI does not act autonomously on data — every workflow has an advisor in the loop.

-- Under Anthropic's API Terms of Service, customer inputs are not used to train models and are not accessible to other customers.
+- Under each AI provider's commercial API terms, customer inputs are not used to train models and are not accessible to other customers.

 Model Management

-The (k) Suite uses specific Claude model versions per application, selected for task fitness and stability.
-Different applications may use different models within the Claude family based on the complexity and nature of the task.
+The (k) Suite uses specific model versions per application, selected for task fitness and stability.
+Applications may use different models across our providers (Claude, GPT, and Gemini families) based on the complexity and nature of the task.
 Model versions are updated deliberately, not automatically, and are documented in the Security & Trust Center of each application.

 Data Minimization in Practice